 An added challenge with boats is that that salt water inevitably finds its way down below.
 And salt, as we all know, retains moisture.

 Since iron will start to rust when the relative humidity exceeds 50% (80% for steel), the problems caused by damp aren’t limited to mould, mildew and mustiness: electronics, electrics and engines will suffer too, not to mention tools.
-This is where a good boat dehumidifier can help.

 11 of the best boat dehumidifiers available right now